huahuayu/go-transaction-decoder/README.md

 # Go transaction decoder

-This is a go ethereum transaction decoder, it is used to decode `input` field like below example.
+This is a go ethereum transaction decoder, it is used for decode `input` field like below example.

 ```json
 {